zzehli/study-notes/ml/ml.md

         * transform text into a numerical representation, embedding, and compare cosine similarities of two embeddings
         * whether this works well depend on how good the embedding algorithms are
 * embedding
+    * An embedding is a numerical representation that aims to capture the meaning of the original data
+    * An embedding is a vector
     * an embedding algorithm is good if more-similar texts have closer embeddings
 #### subjective evaluation
 * AI as judge: most common eval method now